10 Stars Who Matched Their Shoes to Their Gowns at the 2017 Oscars

 Choosing shoes in just the right color to complement a red-carpet gown can be a challenge.
-These stars have a simple solution: when in doubt, wear a pair that are the exact same color as your dress.
+These stars have a simple solution: When in doubt, wear a pair that is the exact same color as your dress.

 Tonal looks were very popular on the red carpet at Sunday night’s Academy Awards.
 Actress in a Supporting Role winner Viola Davis wore red Stuart Weitzman platforms to coordinate with her red Armani Privé gown.
 She even had a pair of red sneakers to wear after she won her award.